section-engineering-education/engineering-education/articles/introduction-to-hapi.js-framework/index.md

 You can run your server by running node 'name of your index file' on the terminal.

 ### Creating routes with hapi.js
-Hapi uses server.route as a method to create routes. server.route methods take an options object.
-The object has three properties.
+Hapi uses server.route as a method to create routes. server.route method takes an options object as a parameter.
+An options object is a JSON object that is used as the default configurations for every route, the object has three main properties.
 1. path - This is the route that will be specified on a URL.
 2. method - This is the HTTP method that is associated with the route.
 The methods include GET, POST, PUT, DELETE, and PATCH
 3. handler function - This is the function that will run when the route is called.
 This function takes two parameters, req, and reply.